maxpoletaev/django-micro/README.rst

     ]

 **Note:** You can include third-party apps into Micro’s ``urlpatterns``, but currently can’t use Micro as a third-party app.
-Micro is a singleton.
-You can’t create more that one instance of it.
+Micro is a singleton, and you can’t create more that one instance of it.

 Models and migrations
 =====================

-Micro normally works with models and migrations.
+Micro works well with models and migrations.
 Just define model in your ``app.py`` file.
 If you need migrations, create ``migrations`` directory next to the ``app.py`` and call ``python app.py makemigrations``.

 .. code-block::